anantk2006/vytal/docs/source/api.rst

    :param duration_threshold: (float) Minimum duration in milliseconds for a valid fixation.
    :param angle_type: (str) Specifies which angle data to use for additional fixation info ('face', 'left', 'right').

-   :return: A dictionary with keys 'left' and 'right', each containing a list of
+   :return: A list of dictionaries, each of which represents a detected fixation, containing:
-        dictionaries.
-Each dictionary represents a detected saccade with the following keys:
             - 'start': Index of saccade start in the original data list
             - 'end': Index of saccade end
             - 'duration': Duration of the saccade in milliseconds